-The list of teaching units and other possible training activities, in the cohort 2022-2024, is given in the appropriate annex (Annex 1) which constitutes an integral part of this regulation.
-A responsible professor is identified for each teaching unit.
+The list of teaching units and other possible training activities, in the cohort 2023-2025, is given in the dedicated annex (Annex 1) which constitutes an integral part of these regulations.

-A professor is responsible for teaching whoever is in charge of teaching according to the law, i.e. the one to whom the relative Department Board has attributed the responsibility itself when assigning teaching tasks to professors.
+A professor is appointed in charge of each teaching unit.

+The professor in charge of a course is the one who holds it according to the law, that is, the one to whom the Department Board has assigned that responsibility when allocating teaching tasks to professors.

 The language used to provide training activities (lessons, exercises and workshops) shall be English.

 Art.
-4 Enrollment in individual training activities
+4 Enrolment in individual training activities

-In accordance with Article 5 of the University Regulations for students, in order enrol in individual training activities you must have a qualification that allows access to the university.
+In accordance with Article 5 of the University Regulations for students, in order to enrol in individual training activities you must have a qualification that allows access to the university.